In this article, I review the Vasque St Elias GTX, which is a waterproof hiking boot that I’ve been using on my waterfall hikes for many years.

 I also might avoid using this boot on jungle hikes in humid, tropical environments, where the heat and humidity would cause to boot to be very moist with sweat.
 I would also try to avoid using this boot when there are water crossings deep enough to let water in over its top.
 Under these conditions, I’d typically use a water shoe instead.

-What Didn’t I Like About The Vasque St Elias GTX Hiking Boot?
+Things To Be Aware Of About The Vasque St Elias GTX Hiking Boot

 It also further weighed down an already heavy boot.
 Thus, this wouldn’t be ideal on those situations where we managed to get water into the boot early on in a long or moderate hike.